ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 ### Packet Switching
 To send a message from a source end system to a destination end system, the source breaks long messages into smaller chunks of data known as **packets**.
 Each packets travels trough **communication link** and **packet switches** (**routers** and **link-layer switches**).

-If a source is sending a packet of $L$ bits over a link with trasmission rate $R$ bits/sec, then the transmission time is $L/R$ seconds.
+If a source is sending a packet of $L$ bits over a link with transmission rate $R$ bits/sec, then the transmission time is $L/R$ seconds.
 This is not the time it takes for the bits to travel across the wire, which refers to **propagation delay**.
 Instead, this is caused by the store-and-forward mechanism.

 #### Store-and-forward transmission
 Store-and-forward transmission means that the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.
 Which means not until the last bit arrives the packet switch, the other bits are stored in the router and wait for it before they proceed to be transmitted to the next router.